Decoherence across phase-space scales: From compass states to general quantum states: REPRESENTATIVE STATES AND SUBLEVELS

-where the normalization coefficient ($N_c$) can be obtained by setting $p=q=0$ in Eq.~(\ref{eq:norm1}).
-As shown in Fig.~\ref{fig:fig1}(a), the central sub-Planck structure of the compass state is confined within an anisotropic region (a tilelike pattern), clearly demonstrating its directional asymmetry.

-Nonzero values of $p$ and $q$ combined with a relatively small $X_0$ give rise to an optimized version of the compass state, in which variations in $X_0$ modify the central sub-Planck structure.
-Figure~\ref{fig:fig1}(b) shows the case with $p = q = 14$ and a relatively smaller $X_0$, resulting in an optimized compass state that exhibits similar phase-space characteristics to those in Fig.~\ref{fig:fig1}(a), including a central anisotropic sub-Planck structure.
-Note that for the comparatively smaller $X_0$ and $p=q=0$, the optimized compass state simply results in the superposition of two kitten states that lack sub-Planck structures~\cite{akhtar2024sub-shot}.
-This shows that reported sub-Planck-scale features in Fig.~\ref{fig:fig1}(b) are solely due to the multiphoton operations~\cite{akhtar2024sub-shot}.
+The Wigner function of the standard compass state is illustrated in Fig.~\ref{fig:fig1}(a), where the central sub-Planck structure is confined within an anisotropic region (a tilelike pattern), clearly demonstrating its directional asymmetry.
+Nonzero values of $p$ and $q$ combined with a relatively small $X_0$ give rise to an optimized version of the compass state, in which variations in $X_0$ modify the central sub-Planck structure as depicted in Fig.~\ref{fig:fig1}(b) when $p = q = 14$ and a relatively smaller $X_0$, evidencing similar phase-space characteristics to those in Fig.~\ref{fig:fig1}(a), including a central anisotropic sub-Planck structure.
 A further decrease in the value of $X_0$, while keeping the same $p$ and $q$ values as in Fig.~\ref{fig:fig1}(b), results in the optimized compass state displaying an isotropic sub-Planck structure, as shown in Fig.~\ref{fig:fig1}(c).
 This isotropy is characterized by the confinement of the feature within a circular region.
-This isotropic form is a superior manifestation of sub-Planck traits, as it enables uniform sensitivity enhancement to phase-space displacements in all directions~\cite{akhtar2024sub-shot,Barry2023}.
-Notably, the optimized compass state considered here was overlooked in earlier work~\cite{akhtar2024sub-shot} regarding its refined phase-space features, in contrast to states produced by reversing photon operations (e.g., subtraction followed by addition), where such sub-Planckian refinement was not clearly demonstrated.
-We demonstrate that an appropriate choice of the coherent-state amplitudes in the superposition can likewise produce isotropic sub-Planckian structures.
+This isotropic form is a superior manifestation of sub-Planck traits, as it enables uniform sensitivity enhancement to phase-space displacements in all directions~\cite{hailin2024}.
+Notably, the optimized compass state considered here was overlooked in earlier work~\cite{akhtar2024sub-shot} regarding its isotropic sub-Planck features, in contrast to states produced by reversing photon operations (e.g., subtraction followed by addition).
+We demonstrate that an appropriate choice of the coherent-state amplitudes in the superposition can likewise produce isotropic sub-Planck structures, and the emergence of sub-Planck features in these cases can be attributed to multiphoton operations.
+Similar isotropic sub-Planck features are also contained in multicomponent cat states~\cite{hailin2024}, composed of superpositions of more than four coherent states.
+However, the optimized compass state obtained via photon addition followed by subtraction, as well as its reverse-order variant~\cite{akhtar2024sub-shot}, is distinct from multicomponent cat states, demonstrating that such photon operations on a standard compass state can also produce isotropic sub-Planck features.